 The answer is organic traffic.
 According to BrightEdge, more than 40 percent of online revenue is captured by organic traffic.
-When it comes to driving traffic, there are no shortcuts to researched, thoughtful SEO strategies focused on creating emotive and personalized travel content.
+When it comes to driving traffic, there are no shortcuts to creating a researched, thoughtful SEO strategy focused on emotive and personalized travel content.

 As the travel sector grows by leaps and bounds, it becomes increasingly important to give travelers exactly what they want and perform ongoing keyword research.
 SEO is never done, as relevance and intent continually change.
 Revising and refreshing existing content, titles, and metadata helps drive more organic traffic to a travel website by using assets a company already has.

 Tactical SEO for Tourism Information

 Embarking on an SEO campaign means familiarizing yourself with the common terminology used to describe optimization tactics.
 Knowing how to rank a travel website means considering each factor that has a measurable impact on search engine rankings, such as:

 - On site optimization is the technology, schema, metadata, and content optimization done to a site

 - Mobile first is the mobile version of a website used by Google as the source of truth for indexing and ranking